-As of December 31, 2022, certain Occidental subsidiaries participated in or monitored remedial activities or proceedings at 162 sites.
-The following table presents the current and non-current environmental remediation liabilities of such subsidiaries on a consolidated basis as of December 31, 2022 and 2021, the current portion of which is included in accrued liabilities (\$141 million in 2022 and \$155 million in 2021) and the remainder in deferred credits and other liabilities environmental remediation liabilities (\$0.9 billion in 2022 and \$0.9 billion in 2021).
+As of December 31, 2023, certain Occidental subsidiaries participated in or monitored remedial activities or proceedings at 160 sites.
+The following table presents the current and non-current environmental remediation liabilities of such subsidiaries on a consolidated basis as of December 31, 2023 and 2022, the current portion of which is included in accrued liabilities (\$132 million in 2023 and \$141 million in 2022) and the remainder in deferred credits and other liabilities environmental remediation liabilities (\$0.9 billion in 2023 and \$0.9 billion in 2022).

-These environmental remediation sites are grouped into NPL sites and the following three categories of non-NPL sites -Third-Party Sites, Currently Operated Sites and Closed or Non-operated Sites.
+These environmental remediation sites are grouped into NPL Sites and the following three categories of non-NPL Sites -Third-Party Sites, Currently Operated Sites and Closed or Non-operated Sites.

-2022 2021
+2023 2022

-millions, except number of sites Number of Sites F Remediation Balance Number of Sites Remediation Balance
+millions, except number of sites Number of Sites Remediation Balance Number of Sites Remediation Balance

-NPL sites 30 \$ 445 30 \$ 427
+NPL Sites 32 \$ 435 30 \$ 445

-Third-Party Sites 68 238 69 273
+Third-Party Sites 65 233 68 238

-Currently Operated Sites 13 106 15 122
+Currently Operated Sites 12 98 13 106

-Closed or Non-operated Sites 51 257 51 277
+Closed or Non-operated Sites 51 255 51 257

-Total 162 \$ 1,046 165 \$ 1,099
+Total 160 \$ 1,021 162 \$ 1,046

-As of December 31, 2022, environmental remediation liabilities of Occidental subsidiaries exceeded \$10 million each at 17 of the 162 sites described above, and 94 of the sites had liabilities from \$0 to \$1 million each.
+As of December 31, 2023, environmental remediation liabilities of Occidental subsidiaries exceeded \$10 million each at 18 of the 160 sites described above, and 94 of the sites had liabilities from \$0 to \$1 million each.

-The Diamond Alkali Superfund Site (DASS) in Newark, New Jersey accounted for a significant portion of the liabilities associated with the category of NPL sites.
+The DASS in Newark, New Jersey accounted for a significant portion of the liabilities associated with the category of NPL Sites.

-Five of the 68 Third-Party Sites - a chrome site in New Jersey, a former copper mining and smelting operation in Tennessee, a former oil field and a landfill in California and an active refinery in Louisiana where Occidental reimburses the current owner for certain remediation activities - accounted for nearly two-thirds of the liabilities associated with this category.
+Six of the 65 Third-Party Sites - a chrome site in New Jersey, a former copper mining and smelting operation in Tennessee, a former oil field, a former chemical plant and a landfill in California and an active refinery in Louisiana where Occidental reimburses the current owner for certain remediation activities - accounted for approximately two thirds of the liabilities associated with this category.

-Three Currently Operated Sites - oil and gas operations in Colorado and chemical plants in Kansas and Louisiana accounted for approximately two-thirds of the liabilities associated with this category.
+Three Currently Operated Sites - oil and gas operations in Colorado and chemical plants in Kansas and Louisiana accounted for approximately two thirds of the liabilities associated with this category.

-Eight Closed or Non-operated Sites - a landfill in Western New York, a former refinery in Oklahoma, former chemical plants in California, Michigan, Ohio, Tennessee and Washington, and a closed coal mine in Pennsylvania - accounted for more than two-thirds of the liabilities associated with this category.
+Eight Closed or Non-operated Sites - a landfill in Western New York, a former refinery in Oklahoma, former chemical plants in California, Michigan, Ohio, Tennessee and Washington, and a closed coal mine in Pennsylvania - accounted for approximately two thirds of the liabilities associated with this category.

 The consolidated estimate of environmental remediation liabilities in the table above varies over time depending on factors such as acquisitions or divestitures, identification of additional sites, remedy selection and implementation and changes in applicable laws or regulations, among other factors.
-Occidental's subsidiaries recorded environmental remediation expenses of \$65 million, \$28 million and \$36 million for the years ended December 31, 2022, 2021, and 2020, respectively, on a consolidated basis.
+Occidental's subsidiaries recorded environmental remediation expenses of \$79 million, \$65 million and \$28 million for the years ended December 31, 2023, 2022, and 2021, respectively, on a consolidated basis.
 Environmental remediation expenses primarily relate to changes to existing conditions from past operations.
 Based on current estimates, Occidental expects its subsidiaries to expend funds corresponding to approximately 40% of the year-end remediation balance over the next three to four years with the remainder over the subsequent 10 or more years.

-Occidental believes its range of reasonably possible additional losses of its subsidiaries beyond those amounts currently recorded for environmental remediation for the 162 environmental sites in the table above could be up to \$2.7 billion.
+Occidental believes its range of reasonably possible additional losses of its subsidiaries beyond those amounts currently recorded for environmental remediation for the 160 environmental sites in the table above could be up to \$2.6 billion.